11 Oct WILD CAMPING IN FRANCE. Enjoy your trip into the wilds

 wild camping in france – How really is

-Before wrapping our head around complicated legal technicalities I’d like to talk about how reality is.
+Before wrapping our head around complicated legal technicalities I’d like to talk about how really is out there.

 You’ll find the law 👇 in the last paragraph though.

-Eventually understanding the general law and knowing all the local restrictions and exceptions can get a little hard + energy and time consuming, especially when not knowing the language and the country itself.
+Eventually understanding the general law and knowing all the local restrictions and exceptions can get a little hard + energy and time consuming.
+Especially when you don’t speak the language and know the country.

 When you start searching and looking for rules and laws, you might sometimes feel confused, and can feel too complicated or impossible even before to step out your home door.